wen-jams/bsavi/paper/paper.md

 - name: Vera Gluscevic
   affiliation: 1
 affiliations:
-- name: University of Southern California, USA
+- name: University of Southern California
   index: 1
-date: 30 October 2023
+date: 29 December 2023
 bibliography: paper.bib
 ---

 # Summary

-Scientists in many fields seek to explain or predict real-world phenomena with a theoretical model.
+Scientists in many fields seek to explain or predict real-world phenomena with theoretical models.
 These models typically have input parameters which affect the prediction, such as how the number of days without rain could increase the probability of a wildfire starting.
-We can refine our model through Bayesian inference: as we see wildfires, we can record how long that region has been in drought.
+We can refine our model through Bayesian inference: as we observe wildfires, we can record how long that region has been in drought.
 Prior to recording this data, we had a “degree of belief” in our model (this is the Bayesian definition of prior probability).
 Perhaps drought and wildfire frequency are not as tightly correlated as we thought.
 We can then update our beliefs with this new set of data using Bayes’ Theorem:

 $$
 P(H|E) = \frac{P(E|H)P(H)}{P(E)}